clairesunstudio/slidev-dataviz/week3.md

 <!--
 The Grammar of Graphics (GoG) is a language for defining statistical graphics like bar charts, scatterplots, and line graphs from composable pieces.

-On the right: This idea was originally introduced by Wilkinson's Grammar of Graphics - the idea of mapping data dimensions to graphic dimensions and using a systematic approach to creating a wide range of visualizations, allowing you think think beyond an overarching “chart” abstraction in the process.
+On the right: This idea was originally introduced by Wilkinson's Grammar of Graphics - the idea of mapping data dimensions to graphic dimensions and using a systematic approach to creating a wide range of visualizations, allowing you think beyond an overarching “chart” abstraction in the process.

 On the left: Hadley Wickham, he's a computer scentist who created the language R - for statistical computing and graphics and an opensource dataviz framework ggplot2.
 Here's a link to his paper that covers his proposal and implementations in detail. -->